Ninja-Vikash/HTML-Mastery-Guide/03 - Attributes/README.md

 > Inline > Internal > External

 > [!NOTE]\
-> We we add `!important` at the end of any property of CSS, It will override even inline style.
+> If we add `!important` at the end of any property of CSS, It will override even inline style.
 ```html
 <style>
   h2 {